-Basis of Compensation [Amended 2003].
-Certification pay will be a percentage increase based upon the employee's classification wage.
+Basis of Compensation Certification pay will be a percentage increase based upon the employee's classification wage.
 The increase percentage will be based on the formulae below, as determined by the course's rated credit value: continuing education units (CEU); semester units (SU); or, classroom hours (Hours).

-Initially, employees hired prior to March 1, 2003 will earn certification pay for courses with accumulated credit value up to 41⁄2 CEU's, 3 SU's or 48 Hours, or combination thereof, based on the following formula:
+The certification pay increase will be based on the following formula: